dl-solarity/hardhat-migrate/README.md

 - `continue` : The flag indicating whether the deployment should restore the state from the previous deployment.
 - `wait` : The number of confirmations to wait for after the transaction is mined.
 - `transactionStatusCheckInterval` : The interval in milliseconds between transaction status checks.
+- `withoutCLIReporting` : The flag indicating whether the CLI reporting should be disabled.

 #### Cast Wallet Parameters